UAE Digital Banks Compared 2026: Wio, Liv, Mashreq Neo and More

 Updated 28 April 2026

-Traditional UAE banks can be slow to open, maintenance-fee heavy, and painful if your salary is below AED 5,000.
-Digital banks fill that gap — lower fees, app-first experience, faster setup, and in some cases no minimum balance at all.
+Traditional UAE banks can be slow to open, heavy on maintenance fees, and painful if your salary is below AED 5,000.
+Digital banks fill that gap with lower fees, an app-first experience, faster setup, and in some cases no minimum balance at all.

 The UAE now has a growing set of genuinely capable digital banks, not just app overlays on legacy infrastructure.
 This guide covers the main options in 2026, who each one suits, and what to watch out for.